The red-brick building on the corner of Carlton’s Cardigan and Victoria Streets was an iconic staple of Melbourne’s culture.

 It’s true what they say, legends never die and now Dracula’s is back in Melbourne…for a limited time.

 The Resurrection tour brings together the best bits of Dracula’s restaurant experience in a whole new way.
 So whether you’re a longtime devotee ready to relive the g(l)ory days or you’re bringing in some fresh blood – there is something here for everyone.

 Original cast members come together with amazing Australian talent, presenting fan favourite acts straight out of the Dracula’s vault.
 We’re talking sultry burlesque, incredible costumes, live music, side-splitting comedy and more.
 Expect nothing less than a bloody good time.

-Before Dracula’s: The Resurrection Tour makes its way to The Palms at Crown Melbourne later this month, we sat down with the team to get the inside scoop.
+Before Dracula’s: The Resurrection Tour makes its way to The Palms at Crown Melbourne in 2022, we sat down with the team to get the inside scoop.

 Inside the Dracula’s legacy

 “It was one of those crazy gimmicks that took off.
 Dracula’s became packed every night for decades, and still has that gravitational pull with people.

 “The original Dracula’s was located in Drewery Lane, in a dingy warehouse behind the now Melbourne Central building.
 Over the years, the experience evolved with cutting edge humour and a commitment to live music – still a big part of the current productions.